haddocking/haddocking.github.io/education/powerfit-webserver/index.md

 Notice that the density becomes transparent providing a better view of the fit of the ribosome model.
-On closer inspection, you can also discern a region of the density that is not accounted for by the ribosome structure alone: This should be the binding location of KsgA.
+On closer inspection, you can also discern a region of the density that is not accounted for by the ribosome structure alone: This should be the binding location of RsgA.
 Although you could try and manually place the crystal structure in that region, finding the correct orientation is not straightforward.
 PowerFit can help you here as it will exhaustively sample all possible translations and rotations in order to find the best fit, based on an objective score.